Mercosur EU

 The FTA would connect Mercosur’s four founding members—Argentina, Brazil, Paraguay, and Uruguay—with the 27 member states of the EU.
 This represents more than 700 million people and a combined GDP of over $21 trillion, creating one of the world’s largest free-trade zones.
 Estimates suggest that the FTA could save businesses more than $4 billion in taxes once it is in full effect, and it is expected to increase the flow of goods, services, and investment.

 How?
 The FTA, when it enters into force, will gradually remove or reduce tariffs on most goods traded between the economic blocs.
 For European countries, it creates more favorable conditions to sell key exports currently subject to tariffs of up to 35 percent including machinery, vehicles, and transport equipment; and chemicals and pharmaceutical products; as well as wines and cheeses.
 Mercosur would remove taxes on 91 percent of EU exports, mostly within 15 years.
-Hybrid and electric vehicles (18 years), hydrogen-fueled vehicles (25 years), and cars powered by other new technologies (30 years) are subject to longer time frames for trade liberalization, but tariffs on hybrids and electric vehicles will benefit from an immediate reduction to 25 percent from 35 percent when the agreement comes into effect.
+Hybrid and electric vehicles (18 years), hydrogen-fueled vehicles (25 years), and cars powered by other new technologies (30 years) are subject to longer time frames for trade liberalization, but tariffs on hybrids and electric vehicles will benefit from an immediate reduction to 25 percent from 35 percent the date the agreement comes into effect.

 Still, it doesn’t allow for unfettered trade.There will be quotas on Mercosur beef, pork and chicken, as well as honey, rice, corn, and other agricultural products.